toaderflorin/eksia/_drafts/2019-12-17-microservices.markdown

 A lot of companies use internal package repositories for shared functionality between projects (UI component packages are pretty common) and as a developer, whenever you are creating a new version of a package, you have to think about whether you've introduced breaking changes.
 Microservices compound this problem because different applications can use different versions of packages and not all projects have to be at the same.
 Microservices don't afford the same luxury and you need to pay.
 Packages and microservices allow you to finely control the development cycle of portions of your application, but as always, with great power comes great responsibility and you must pay close attention to what you are deploying and when.
 It is easy to break things if you're not being careful.

 So what's the right granularity?
 As always, there is no right and set answer.
 If services aren't small enough, then you obviously don't have micro-services.
 But there is such a thing as too much fragmentation - say you are refactoring an existing monolithic application which has over one hundred controllers.
 Should you turn each of them in a microservice?
 That might be an overkill.
-[MOVE UP]

 Distributed systems also introduce problems related to distributed transactions.
 Using replication compounds this problem.